bradleyrjhook/Dump1090-to-TAK/README.md

 - ICAO military for Royal Canadian Air Force already added for my personal requirements
 - I personally use a Raspberry Pi 4 with TAK Server, Dump1090-fa, and this script running automatically and it runs 24/7 with no issues
 - I developed this script because `adsbcot` gave me plenty of issues, so I decided to make my own solution
-- Currently looking for a public ICAO database with all military aircraft (https://www.ads-b.nl/) has many aircraft for a start state.
+- Currently looking for a public ICAO database with all military aircraft (https://www.ads-b.nl/) has many aircraft for a start state

 ## Requirements